steinuil/negoto/API.md

 Returns: `Array<ThreadOp>`

 Errors:
-* When the board doesn't exist, the endpoint will return `null`.
+* When the board doesn't exist, the endpoint will return a JSON string with the error message.

 ## Thread